 with $\tau^{\pm} \equiv \tfrac{1}{2} (\tau^x \pm \iu \tau^y)$.
 The exchange interaction \eqref{eq:Hint} may be anisotropic, having $J \ne J_z$, while it always conserves the $z$-projection of the total (electron and MIs) spin.

-In the next section, we adhere to the standard notations of the literature devoted to the analytical study of the Kondo impurities coupled to the helical electrons, where the Kondo coupling is measured in units of the Fermi velocity, $\tilde{J} = (2 \pi v) j$, and similar for $\tilde{J}_z$.
+In the next section, we adhere to the standard notations of the literature devoted to the analytical study of Kondo impurities coupled to helical electrons, where the Kondo coupling is measured in units of the Fermi velocity, $\tilde{J} = (2 \pi v) j$, and similarly for $\tilde{J}_z$.